 Who is responsible for Boys’ Brigade in the local church?

-Boys’ Brigade is part of the ministry of the church, run locally and supported by a staff team at Newport, Culcavy.
+Boys’ Brigade is part of the ministry of the church, run locally and supported by the BBNI staff team based at Newport, Culcavy.
 Church leadership is ultimately responsible for the BB company in their church.

 Who appoints leaders?